 Aim for the daily recommended amount of magnesium, which is 310 mg. for women ages 19 to 30 and 320 mg. for women 31 and older.5

 3. Magnesium reduces premenstrual bloat and breast pain

-Wonder why your belly swells and your breasts get tender during the second half of your cycle (the day after ovulation through the day before your next period)?
+Wonder why your belly swells and your breasts get tender during the luteal phase of your cycle (which spans the day after ovulation through the day before your next period)?
 Point a guilty finger to higher levels of progesterone.
 When elevated, one of the side effects of this hormone is fluid retention that can cause belly bloat and breast soreness.